• Skip to primary navigation

 Position Overview:

-UCNL seeks an advanced undergraduate or graduate student interested in applying their talents and interests in communications (technical and general), and marketing in the areas of cutting-edge research at the UC campuses and national laboratories.
+UCNL seeks an advanced undergraduate student interested in applying their talents and interests in communications (technical and general), and marketing in the areas of cutting-edge research at the UC campuses and national laboratories.
 The intern will play an important role in increasing UCLCC’s visibility and purpose with the development of interesting stories and exciting opportunities for collaboration that enhance the UC community’s understanding of UCLCC resources and the breadth of possibilities.
 The intern will also be involved in the operational aspects of planning and reporting/publicizing programs executed at the Center.

 The intern will gain knowledge and exposure to UC affiliated national labs (LLNL, LBNL, LANL), UC campuses, medical centers and the Agriculture and Natural Resources program.